 Language, or språk

 Norwegian is very simple.
-We take the English and German equivalent of the word we are looking for and then combine them in a random way.
-Then we remove some vowels from them and add a funny sound similar to the letter, t 'with an oral trumpet (such between, yt' a, ut ')
+We take the English and German equivalents of the word we are looking for and then combine them randomly.
+Then we remove a few vowels from them and add a funny sound similar to the letter 't' with an oral trumpet (such between 'yt' and 'ut')

 Why is it so expensive? – hvorfor er det så dyrt?